 Iowa courts have not yet addressed how Uber and Lyft drivers are properly classified.
 Other states have different tests for classifying workers, so court decisions from other states are not necessarily instructive as to how Iowa courts will rule on the issue.

 Some decisions in other states have upheld claims that drivers are independent contractors.
 In a New Jersey case, a determined that a limousine driver was properly classified as an independent contractor because he could set his own schedules and work as many or as few hours as he wanted, supplied his own equipment (vehicle, uniform, insurance, gas, etc.), and was free to pick up or refuse passengers at will.
 Although the company directed what kind of vehicle he drove and what he wore, supplied him with a small computer to connect to and track passengers, and set the fares, the court did not agree that it asserted enough control over his work to create an employer-employee relationship.

 However, a California court recently ruled that drivers working for companies like Uber are in properly classified in that state as employees rather than contractors.
 Many lawsuits and labor claims are pending in state courts and bureaus of labor around the country, and the companies have settled many large, high-profile cases.

 If you work for Uber or Lyft and are injured in an accident, you still may have a claim against another driver or responsible party.
-While Iowa workers’ compensation insurance only covers medical benefits and partial wage reimbursement, a third-party personal injury award could include reimbursement for medical bills, out-of-pocket expenses, lost wages, and compensation for pain and suffering.
-Your own automobile coverage may also provide some reimbursement for medical expenses and possibly some weekly wage replacement benefits.
-You should talk to an experienced Iowa workers comp and personal injury attorney to make sure your rights are protected.
-You may have options to recover for your injuries.
+Iowa workers’ compensation insurance only covers medical benefits and partial wage reimbursement, a third-party personal injury award could include reimbursement for medical bills, out-of-pocket expenses, lost wages, and compensation for pain and suffering.
+Your automobile coverage may also provide some reimbursement for medical expenses and possibly some weekly wage replacement benefits.
+You should talk to an experienced workers compensation Iowa and personal injury attorney to make sure your rights are protected.
+You may have options to recover from your injuries.